hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    The following subsections describe recommendations for the different operating realms within the DNS.

+Hardaker & Dukhovni        Expires 28 May 2022                  [Page 5]

+Internet-Draft                    title                    November 2021

 3.1.
 Best-practice for zone publishers

    First, if the operational or security features of NSEC3 are not needed, then NSEC SHOULD be used in preference to NSEC3.
-NSEC3 requires greater computational power for both authoritative servers and validating clients.
+NSEC3 requires greater computational power (see Appendix B) for both authoritative servers and validating clients.
 Specifically, there is a non trivial complexity in finding matching NSEC3 records to randomly generated prefixes within a DNS zone.
-NSEC mitigates this concern, and if NSEC3 must be used then selecting a low iterations count (preferably
+NSEC mitigates this concern.
+If NSEC3 must be used, then an iterations count of 0 SHOULD be used to alleviate computational burdens.
-   0) will help alleviate this computational burden.

    Note that deploying NSEC with minimally covering NSEC records [RFC4470] also incurs a cost, and zone owners should measure the computational difference in deploying both RFC4470 or NSEC3.

    In short, for all zones, the recommended NSEC3 parameters are as shown below:

-Hardaker & Dukhovni        Expires 19 May 2022                  [Page 5]

-Internet-Draft                    title                    November 2021

    ; SHA-1, no extra iterations, empty salt:
    ;